spacetelescope/poppy/docs/extending.rst

 ----------------------------------------

 Of course, any arbitrary optic can be represented in discrete form in 2D arrays and then read into poppy using the FITSOpticalElement class.
+The parameters of the  array are defined via  :ref:`FITS header keywords'<fits_headers>.

 The transmission array should contain floating point values between 0.0 and 1.0.
 These represent the local transmission of the electric field amplitude,